OlaoluwaExeter/data_assignment1/docs/Project_Report.md

 ## Objectives

--       Create a MySQL database from pre-populated .csv files.
+- Create a MySQL database from pre-populated `.csv` files.
--       Perform data normalization and ensure referential integrity using primary and foreign keys.
+- Perform data normalization and ensure referential integrity using foreign keys.
 - Run SQL queries to retrieve and analyze data relationships.
 - Maintain a version-controlled project using Git and GitHub.
--       Document the workflow with pseudocode, flowchart, and ERD (Entity Relationship Diagram).
+- Document the workflow with pseudocode, flowchart, and ERD (Entity-Relationship Diagram).

 ## Dataset Overview